kellykochanski/rescal-snow/paper.md

 Finally, backbone of the simulation is a cellular automaton, an algorithm known to be particularly good for modelling self-organization.

 We have been able to use Rescal-snow to simulate the formation and movement of snow dunes and snow-waves under a range of wind, snowfall, and sintering conditions.
-We illustrate these results through the example simulations in our 'README' file, which also leads readers through an answer to a previously-unmodelled scientific question: how do bedforms affect the accumulation of snow?
+We illustrate these results through the example simulations in our `README` file, which also leads readers through an answer to a previously-unmodelled scientific question: how do bedforms affect the accumulation of snow?

 The present limitations of Rescal-snow mostly concern length scales, time scales, and the representation of turbulence.
 Thus far, we have not been able to model particularly sharp-edged snow features, such as snow-steps or sastrugi.